hectorbarbosa/filmoteka-rest-api/README.md

-This is an educatinal REST-API project, Docker containerized server `filmoteka` in Golang and PostgreSQL.
+This is an educational REST-API project, Docker containerized server `filmoteka` in Golang and PostgreSQL.

 ## Installation
 ```shell